 The premise of this reminds us of Big Band Beat at Tokyo DisneySea (an exceptional show).
 We’ve only caught video of bits and pieces of the show, as we’re trying to avoid full spoilers in the hopes that we’ll catch it on our (hopeful!)
 Christmas 2018 trip to Disneyland Paris.

 I do think it would “enhance” your enjoyment of the rest of this post if you read and viewed it while listening to the greatest Disney theme park Christmas song known to mankind: Chante, c’est Noël.

 This song is the unofficial theme song of Christmas at Disneyland Paris.
 It was once (apparently) played during a Christmas parade at Disneyland Paris.
 Then it was played at the close of the previous Christmas tree lighting ceremony.
 Now, I think it’s just played back in Santa Claus Village at Cottonwood Creek Ranch.
 Why it’s no longer prominent is beyond me, because it rocks.

+Earlier in the day, there is a decent amount of other Christmas entertainment.
 Disney’s Christmas Parade is the other “big” thing done for Christmas in Disneyland Paris, and it has gotten longer each year, and is now arguably a cavalcade or short parade, depending upon who you ask.